ArduPilot/ardupilot/libraries/AP_Scripting/drivers/mount-viewpro-driver.md

       6: IR1 13mm
       7: IR2 52mm
-  Set VIEP_ZOOM_SPEED to control speed of zoom (value between 0 and 7) Set VIEP_DEBUG = 1 or 2 to increase level of debug output to the GCS
+  Set VIEP_ZOOM_SPEED to control speed of zoom (value between 0 and 7) Set VIEP_ZOOM_MAX to the maximum zoom.
+E.g. for a camera with 20x zoom, set to 20 Optionally set VIEP_DEBUG = 1 or 2 to increase level of debug output to the GCS